alxmrz/php-sdl2/Readme.md

 Tested under Linux only.

 Projects that used current package:
-- https://github.com/alxmrz/deminer - analog of classic Minesweeper
+- https://github.com/alxmrz/deminer - a clone of Minesweeper
+- https://github.com/alxmrz/phpacman - a clone of Pac-man